Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 - Associate Editor for the Journal of Low Temperature Physics

-- Reviewer for grant proposals including DFG grants, Alexander von Humboldt and EU (ERC-Advanced) grants
+- Reviewer for grant proposals including DFG grants, Alexander von Humboldt grants, UK Research and Innovation grants, and EU (ERC-Advanced) grants

-- Reviewer for international scientific journals including: Nature, Nat.
+- Reviewer for more than 20 international scientific journals including: Nature, Nat.
 Commun., npj Quantum Mater., Sci.
 Rep., Phys.
 Rev. X, Phys.
 Rev. Lett., Phys.
 Rev. Res., Nano Lett., ACS Nano, ACS Appl.
 Electron.
 Mater., EPL, APL, APL Mater., Phys.
 Status Solidi B, Beilstein J. Nanotechnol., Thin Solid Films.

 General Contributions and Responsibilities